martenframework/marten/docs/versioned_docs/version-0.1/getting-started/tutorial.md

 ## What is Marten?

 Marten is a web application framework written in the Crystal programming language.
-It is designed to make developping web applications easy and fun; and it does so by making some assumptions regarding what are the common needs developpers may encounter when building web applications.
+It is designed to make developing web applications easy and fun; and it does so by making some assumptions regarding the common needs that developers may encounter when building web applications.

 ## Creating a project